Electrical Changes and Upgrades for Residential

-When an appliance is connected to a dedicated electrical circuit, it means that it doesn’t share the circuit and circuit breaker with any other electronic in your home.
-When you have a circuit supporting only one appliance, it’s referred to as a dedicated circuit, and it comes with its own breaker in the electrical panel.
+When an appliance is connected to a dedicated electrical circuit, it doesn’t share the circuit and circuit breaker with any other appliance in your home.
+It comes with its own breaker in the electrical panel as well.

-Kitchens rely heavily on appliances that use a lot of power to generate heat, like ovens, electrical grills, and toasters, or have built-in motors, like garbage disposers, washing machines, and mixers.
-These two categories of appliances consume the most energy in your home.
+Kitchens have appliances that use a lot of power to generate heat, such as ovens, electrical grills, and toasters.
+Some of them have built-in motors, like dishwashers, garbage disposals, and mixers.
+These two types of appliances use the most energy in your home.

-Modern kitchens, on the other hand, are designed to accommodate as many electrical appliances as possible, usually with between 4 and 7 20-amp circuits.
-Having multiple circuits dramatically reduces the risk of overloading any particular circuit, especially when the major appliances are connected to their own dedicated circuits.
+Modern kitchens on the other hand, are set up to power as many electrical appliances as possible, usually with between 4 and 7 20-amp circuits.
+Having multiple circuits will decrease the risk of overloading any one circuit, especially when major appliances are connected to their own dedicated circuits.

-Below is just a sample of some appliances that require a dedicated breaker:
+Here are some examples of appliances that need a dedicated breaker:

 New Modern Hi-Tech Applicances